 The number that sits next to i is the angle in radians where the result lies.
 In this case, an angle of π radians (180°) takes us from the value 1 (at 0°, or 0 radians) to half-way around the circle to the value -1.

 Despite the reputation of equations for precision, it turns out that physicists and other scientists struggle to make mathematics match the results of real world measurements.
-The non-technical public is unaware, for the most part, that astronomical observations involving the movement of stars, planets, and other celestial bodies—or the results of observations made of the subatomic world (no matter how carefully contrived)—more often than not fail to provide results sufficiently in agreement with observations to be of any practical use.
+The non-technical public is unaware, for the most part, that astronomical observations involving the movement of stars, planets, and other celestial bodies—or the results of observations made of the subatomic world (no matter how carefully contrived)—as often as not fail to provide results sufficiently in agreement with mathematics to be of any practical use.

 Fudge factors are a big component of doing real science.
 People have won Nobel prizes for inventing fudge factors to fix things.
 It’s true.

 Renormalization, perturbation theory (for phenomenon both small and large), Green’s functions, propagators, Feynman diagrams, and many other adjustments and tweaks make up the contortions and modifications that scientists overlay onto their beautiful equations to make them work.